sbt/website/src/reference/04-Detailed-Topics/01-Using-sbt/03-Cross-Building.md

 ```

 you make your project available to users for different versions of
 Scala.
-See `Publishing` for more details on publishing your project.
+See [Publishing][Publishing] for more details on publishing your project.

 In order to make this process as quick as possible, different output and
 managed dependency directories are used for different versions of Scala.